ramos453/Data_Analyst_Jobs_Analysis/README.md

 Identify key factors that influence the salaries of data analysts.
 Analyze the impact of education level, specific skills, job location, and other variables on salary.
-Develop predictive models to estimate salaries based on these factors.